HassanOueini/BondCalculations/README.md

 # BondCalculations
-Bond calculator for Yield to Maturity, Duration, and Convexity
+Bond calculator for Yield to Maturity, Duration, and Convexity.
+This is to showcase the mathematical aspect and the financial aspect of bond pricing.